Money Matters Advice Service

 - Working Tax Credits or Child Tax Credits

-- your own email address and mobile number (if claiming as a couple, this will be required for each applicant)
+- your own email address and mobile number (if claiming as a couple, this is needed for each applicant)

 - your landlord’s name and address and the amount of rent you pay